Skip to main content

 5. Is data-driven.
 This approach is nationally recognized and has demonstrated benefits for youth and families as well as system partners for more than 20 years in states like New Jersey, Maryland and elsewhere.

-ODE’s Community Care Demonstration Project, a partnership between ODE, the Oregon Health Authority, University of Oregon Suicide Prevention Laboratory, and 4 Oregon school districts, represents a model and strategy for embedding schools and districts within local systems of care, and providing dedicated individuals and pathways to connect families to local and state resources to meet their health and mental health needs.
+ODE’s Community Care Development Project, a partnership between ODE, the Oregon Health Authority, Oregon Department of Human Services, University of Oregon Suicide Prevention Laboratory, and 4 Oregon school districts, represents a model and strategy for embedding schools and districts within local systems of care, and providing dedicated individuals and pathways to connect families to local and state resources to meet their health and mental health needs.

 How Involvement in the SOCAC Benefits ODE and Promotes its Mission and Values